Tata goes back to drawing board at stalled Indian car unit

 They certainly have a lot of options to choose from.

-Global marquees such as Ford (F.N) and Renault SA (RENA.PA) have spent billions of dollars in India over the past few years, and offer models boasting international design standards and features previously limited to Europe or the United States.
+Global marques such as Ford and Renault SA have spent billions of dollars in India over the past few years, and offer models boasting international design standards and features previously limited to Europe or the United States.

 Tata’s share of India’s car market had fallen to 10.9 percent in the April-November period of this year, according to the Society of Indian Automobile Manufacturers, from 12.8 percent in the fiscal year that ended in March.